aSetback/GoodBot/README.md

 ## Raid Sign-up Commands
 ```
++alt altName mainName
+  Set a character as an alt of your main character (for pinging purposes)

++confirmation
+  Toggle 'confirmation mode' for a raid

 +confirm Player
   Confirms player for the raid (Confirmation mode must be enabled!)

 +exportsheet
   Attempt to export your spreadsheet to Google Sheets  (Will only work if this has been set up, and bot has permissions)

-+pingalt altName mainName
-  Instruct the bot to notify a different player instead of the sign-up name (Useful for alt signups)

 +pingraid
   Send a notification to all players signed up for the current raid

-+raid RaidName Mar-21
++raid RaidName Mar-21 (title?) (faction?)
-  Create a new raid channel under the raid category called RaidName-signups-mar-21
+  Create a new raid channel under the raid category called mar-21-RaidName

-+raiddata confirm 1
-  Enable confirmation mode

-+raiddata description New description
++setdescription New description
   Alter the raid description in the embed

++settime Time
+  Set the time for the raid start

-+raiddata color #hexCode
++setcolor #hexCode
   Set the color of the sidebar of the embed

-+raiddata title New title
++settitle New title
   Alter the raid title in the embed

 +set Player class role